Oroonoko

 Oroonoko: or, the Royal Slave is a work of prose fiction by Aphra Behn (1640–1689), first published in 1688 by William Canning and reprinted later that year in the compilation Three Histories by Mrs. A. Behn.
-The eponymous hero is an African prince from Coramantien who is tricked into slavery and sold to European colonists in Surinam where he meets the narrator.
+The eponymous hero is a Ghanaian prince from Coramantien who is tricked into slavery and sold to Dutch colonists in Surinam where he meets the narrator.
 Behn's text is a first-person account of Oroonoko's life, love, and rebellion.

 Behn was a successful playwright, poet, translator and essayist.
 She began writing prose fiction in the 1680s, probably in response to the consolidation of theatres that led to a reduced need for new plays.
 Published less than a year before she died, Oroonoko is sometimes described as one of the first novels in English.
 Interest in Oroonoko has increased since the 1970s, with critics arguing that Behn is the foremother of British female writers, and that Oroonoko is a crucial text in the history of the novel.

 The novel's success was jump-started by a popular 1695 theatrical adaptation by Thomas Southerne, which ran regularly on the British stage throughout the 17th and 18th centuries.

 Synopsis and analysis

 Synopsis

 Oroonoko: or, the Royal Slave is a relatively short novel set in a narrative frame.
 The narrator opens with an account of the colony of Surinam and its inhabitants.
-Within this is a historical tale concerning the Coramantien grandson of an African king, Prince Oroonoko.
+Within this is a historical tale concerning the Coramantien grandson of a Ghanaian king, Prince Oroonoko.
 At a very young age Prince Oroonoko was trained for battle, becoming an expert captain by the age of seventeen.
 During a battle the best general sacrifices himself for the Prince by taking an arrow for him.
 In sight of this event, the Prince takes the place of General.
 Oroonoko decides to honorably visit the daughter of the deceased general to offer the "Trophies of her Father's Victories", but he immediately falls in love with Imoinda and later asks for her hand in marriage.